gastamper/dracut-tpm/README.md

 3. Copy nv_readvalue to /usr/bin: `cp swtpm-utils/nv_readvalue /usr/bin`

 # Considerations
 **tpm_nvdefine** uses GNU _GETPASSWD_ to prompt for passwords if using the --pwdo option (prompt for non-commandline input of owner password), which always attempts to read input from the terminal device rather than stdin.
 As a result, input redirection (storing the password in a file in ramfs) is problematic.
-If you are interested in this functionality, please submit an issue and I will see about adding it to tpm_nvdefine.
+If you are interested in this functionality, please submit an issue and I will see about adding it to **tpm_nvdefine**.

 # Acknowledgements
-Special thanks to [Kent Yoder](https://github.com/shpedoikal) for providing the original TPM-LUKS framework for *nv_readvalue* and the other TPM-related commands, and [Nathaniel McCallum](https://npmccallum.gitlab.io/about/) for his work on Clevis, whose dracut hooks provide the basis for this project.
+Special thanks to [Kent Yoder](https://github.com/shpedoikal) for providing the original TPM-LUKS framework for **nv_readvalue** and the other TPM-related commands, and [Nathaniel McCallum](https://npmccallum.gitlab.io/about/) for his work on Clevis, whose dracut hooks provide the basis for this project.